Some moms are lucky enough to have paid maternity leave, others are lucky to get any time off at all.

 - Buying books or magazines – you can often find these used at the thrift store, your local library, or on Amazon.
 Join Amazon Kindle Unlimited 30-day free trial!

 - Netflix (sacrilege!)

-- Bottled water or soda (bring your own water bottle!) – this is my favorite kind of water bottle, love the colors!
+- Bottled water or soda (bring your own water bottle!)

 4. Making Extra Cash